-If you take Social Security benefits before your full retirement age (which is determined by your day and year of birth), and you earn income in excess of the annual earnings limit, your Social Security benefit will be reduced until you reach full retirement age.
+If you take Social Security benefits before you reach your full retirement age, and you earn an annual income in excess of the annual earnings limit for that year, your monthly Social Security benefit will be reduced for the remainder of the year in which you exceed the limit.
+If you will reach full retirement age during that same year, it will be reduced every month until you reach full retirement age.

 How Much Can I Earn?

 The annual Social Security earnings limit for those starting benefits before reaching full retirement age (FRA) in 2021 is $18,960.
 In 2022, the limit is $19,560.
 Full retirement age is based on your year of birth.

 If you earn over the limit, there are rules that determine how much your Social Security benefits will be reduced.
 There are three different earnings limit rules that apply, depending on whether you earn the income before, during, or after the year your reach full retirement age.

 Each option is covered below.

 1. Income Earned Before the Year You Reach Full Retirement Age